Forrest-Z/core_planning/README.md

 # core_planning

-Autoware packages for planning the route and motion of a self-driving vehicle
+Autoware packages for planning the route and motion of a self-driving vehicle.

+www.autoware.org